nadinedelia/CV/README.md

 - Yoga and Fitness (I'm a certified Personal Trainer and Yoga Teacher)
 - Bungee Jumping & Adventure Travel
 - Art & Design
+- learning new languages (so far I speak 4.5 and hold the TEFL teaching diploma)